-We have applied to list the shares of common stock on The NASDAQ Global Market under the symbol "QNST".
+Our common stock has been approved for listing on The NASDAQ Global Select Market under the symbol "QNST".

 Certain of the underwriters and their respective affiliates may have from time to time performed and may in the future perform various financial advisory, commercial banking and investment banking services for us in the ordinary course of business, for which they received or will receive customary fees.
 In addition, affiliates of the representatives are lenders under our bank credit facility.